v2how/v2how.github.io/content/post/2021-02-12-xray-vless-xtls-server-ubuntu-20-04.md

 ## Step 1 — Logging In as Root

 SSH into your server.
-On Linux and macOS, you can use the terminal command SSH to reach your server On Windows, you can either use [PowerShell](https://docs.microsoft.com/en-us/powershell) or a graphical user interface (GUI) such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty) or [XSHELL](https://www.netsarang.com).
+On Linux and macOS, you can use the terminal command `ssh` to reach your server.
+On Windows, you can either use [PowerShell](https://docs.microsoft.com/en-us/powershell) or a graphical user interface (GUI) such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty) or [XSHELL](https://www.netsarang.com).

 If you're not logged in as `root`, then become `root` as follows.
 If you don't already know the root password, then set it by issuing the command: